 Poor Swings Can Sting Your Hands

-The number one reason the bat will sting your hands has to do with the quality of the swing.
-If you swing and hit the ball, but miss the sweet spot of the bat, then chances are your hands will sting.
-The higher the quality of the swing, the higher the likelihood is that the ball will find the sweet spot of the bat and prevent that dreaded sting from occurring.
+The higher the quality of the swing, the higher the likelihood the ball will find the sweet spot of the bat (and prevent that dreaded sting from occurring).

 Inside-Out Approach Exposes the Handle